-- 1.1 CM Offer programs and opportunities that stimulate interest and grow the CM program - 1.1.1 Maintain ACCE accreditation and evaluate alternatives (May 2016) (CM faculty attended the annual and mid-year ACCE meetings. - August 2016: Based upon the current situation, the CM Program will seek ACCE accreditation in 2016 and re-evaluate other options as the MET program nears its accreditation period.) - August 2019: CM program anticipates staying with ACCE accreditation for the foreseeable future. - ITEM CLOSED - 1.1.2 Investigate the possibility of either a CM emphasis in the MPM or a new M.S. in CM (May 2018) - August 2017: Continue investigation in AY 2017-2018 - August 2018: Continue investigation in AY 2017-2018; in progress because of faculty openings - August 2019: The MPM has submitted program changes that may eventually permit this to be an option, but implementation should be discussed further in next strategic plan iteration. - August 2020: Awaiting new strategic plan from University and COB to see how this priority may be affected. - August 2021: University has completed its new strategic plan and COB should be finalized in fall 2021.
-Anticipate new CM strategic plan completion in Spring 2022 for implementation during AY 2022-2027. - 1.1.3 Finalize collaborative program with Drury's architecture program (May 2017) - August 2017: While collaborative efforts still remain (ASC Design-Build team partnership), attempts at allowing students to take courses at each other's universities has stalled - May 2017 - August 2018: This continues to diminish as a priority to the program.
-Consider its removal on the next strategic plan - ITEM CLOSED - 1.1.4 Implement a study abroad program to increase student awareness of international construction methods and job opportunities (May 2019) - May 2017: In progress target of 2019 still possible; continue work with ID instructors who currently conduct such a trip - May 2018: In progress target pushed to 2020 because of faculty openings; continue work with ID instructors who currently conduct such a trip - August 2019: This has been a difficult target to achieve.
-Discussion among CM faculty is encouraged to see if this should be included in the next strategic plan iteration. - ITEM CLOSED AND MOVED TO 2022-2027 STRATEGIC PLAN - 1.2 CM Improve the facilities used by CM students to better promote student success and recruitment - 1.2.1 Explore options for using existing and/or new building designated funding for renovation or an addition to Kemper Hall (May 2020) - August 2018: Renovations for Kemper Hall are in works.
-Space swap with CNAS is finalized and "Phase 1" work in ongoing this coming academic year.
-Moving forward, we will need to develop a long-range set of plans for the building.
+- 1.1.2 Investigate the possibility of either a CM emphasis in the MPM or a new M.S. in CM (May 2018) - August 2017: Continue investigation in AY 2017-2018 - August 2018: Continue investigation in AY 2017-2018; in progress because of faculty openings - August 2019: The MPM has submitted program changes that may eventually permit this to be an option, but implementation should be discussed further in next strategic plan iteration. - August 2020: Awaiting new strategic plan from University and COB to see how this priority may be affected. - August 2021: University has completed its new strategic plan and COB should be finalized in fall 2021.
+Anticipate new CM strategic plan completion in Spring 2022 for implementation during AY 2022-2027. - August 2022: The College of Business still had their updated Strategic Plan in draft form as of May 2022.
+Regardless of the status of the College of Business plan, the TCM Department and the CM Program will finalize their updated plan by May 2023 for implementation during AY 2023-2028. - 1.1.3 Finalize collaborative program with Drury's architecture program (May 2017) - August 2017: While collaborative efforts still remain (ASC Design-Build team partnership), attempts at allowing students to take courses at each other's universities has stalled May 2017 - August 2018: This continues to diminish as a priority to the program.
+Consider its removal on the next strategic plan